talhof8/talhoffman/_posts/2021-07-18-firecracker-internals.md

 MicroVM in regard to this blog post is basically a virtualization technology which is tailor-made for container workloads.

-## **Back to FireCracker**
+## **Back to Firecracker**

-FireCracker is a VMM which utilizes Linux Kernel-based Virtual Machine (KVM).
+Firecracker is a VMM which utilizes Linux Kernel-based Virtual Machine (KVM).
 It is created by Amazon to solve their container workloads needs.
 It is [open source](https://github.com/firecracker-microvm/firecracker), written in (the incredibly awesome) Rust, and used in production since 2018.

 Up until recently, Lambda was being run on top of regular Linux containers isolated inside separate virtual machines.
 Each container served a different Lambda function while each VM served a different tenant.
 Although highly effective in terms of security, this set-up meant limited performance and has proven to be hard to pack variable-size workloads onto fixed-size VMs.